Fire at Mexico Pemex gas facility kills 26

 REYNOSA, Mexico At least 26 people were killed and as many injured when a Pemex gas facility burst into flames in northern Mexico on Tuesday, one of the worst accidents to hit the state oil monopoly in recent years.

-Television footage showed flames leaping high into the sky during the blaze at a gas compression station near the city of Reynosa, a key entry point for natural gas to Mexico from the United States.
+Pemex said in a statement that 26 workers had been killed at the gas compression station near the city of Reynosa, a key entry point for natural gas to Mexico from the United States.

 Pemex said gas imports from the United States were not affected, as the station stores gas from Mexico's Burgos field, and is not an import terminal.

-It was the third blaze in about five weeks at Pemex installations in Tamaulipas, a border state that has struggled to contain the menace of warring drug gangs.
+Television footage showed flames leaping high into the sky during the blaze, which was the third in about five weeks to hit Pemex in Tamaulipas, a border state that has struggled to contain the menace of warring drug gangs.

+Victor Barrera, a local subcontractor at the plant, said he was just 30 metres (98 feet) away when a pipeline exploded.

 Parts of the plant were reduced to a mangled wreckage of twisted, charred tubing, the earth beneath scorched black.
 Soldiers stood guard with assault rifles at the entrance.

-Victor Barrera, a local subcontractor at the plant, said he was only about 30 metres (100 feet) away when a pipeline exploded.

 The cause of the fire was unclear.
-Pemex said it was still investigating after fire fighters brought it under control on Tuesday afternoon.
+Pemex said it was still investigating after fire fighters brought it under control early on Tuesday afternoon.
+Local residents told media they heard an explosion before the flames took hold.

-Illegal tapping of pipelines, often by criminal gangs, has cost Mexico hundreds of millions of dollars and sparked other major fires in the past.
+Illegal tapping of pipelines, which have been regularly targeted by criminal gangs, costing Mexico hundreds of millions of dollars, have sparked fires in the past.

-Four of those killed on Tuesday were Pemex staff, and the other 22 were contract workers, the company said.
+Of the dead in Tuesday's incident, four were Pemex staff, and 22 were contract workers, the company said.
 Another 27 people were injured.

 The fire disrupted gas distribution in the area after Pemex turned off the pipeline, and local deliveries could be put under more serious strain if the shutdown is prolonged.

-Tamaulipas has been a major battleground for drug cartels seeking to control smuggling routes into the United States, and gangs have repeatedly sought to siphon off fuel from pipelines.
+Tamaulipas has been a battleground for drug cartels seeking to control smuggling routes, and gangs have repeatedly sought to siphon off fuel from pipelines.

-Local resident Sofia Pacheco said there were rumors criminals may have caused the blaze, and she was doubtful the truth would come out.

 Pemex has suffered frequent accidents over the years.